 Statement of Aim:

 MEF International School welcomes international students to its community.
 The admissions policy outlines the guidelines it will follow in admissions.
 The school welcomes students from different ethnic groups, backgrounds and beliefs.
-The school will enrol students for which it has the means to support emotionally, socially, physically and cognitively.
+The school will enroll students for which it has the means to support emotionally, socially, physically and cognitively.

 - Families will seek enrollment for their children if they support the development of the school through their adherence to its mission, vision and goals.